 - Job duties and responsibilities

 It’s how you approach this structure that makes all the difference.
-Just as the candidates want to sell their skills and abilities to you, you need to sell your company and department to them.
-When writing each section, think about the following:
+Just as job seekers want to sell their skills and abilities to you, you also must sell your company and department to attract the most talented candidates.
+When writing each sales rep job description, think about the following:

-This element is the foundation on which to build your entire job description.
-Just like you do when you’re writing buyer personas, create a document (if you don’t already have one) that outlines your company culture and the people who would be the best fit.
+This element is the foundation on which to build your entire sales rep job description.
+Just as you do when you’re writing buyer personas, create a document (if you don’t already have one) that outlines your target applicant—one who has all of the necessary skills for the role and whose values align with your company culture.

 - Is a similar position already in place?